antonio-muniz/errorizer/README.md

 ## Contributing

 Feel free to contribute.
 All feedback is welcome!

-Before opening a pull request, make sure to have tests for your changes.
+Before opening a pull request, make sure to have your changes covered by tests.

 ## License